jezur/corndiseasedetector.github.io/index.md

 ![CDD](./img/img.001.png)

-Infectious diseases are a major threat to many important crops that guarantee food secutiry to many regions of the world.
+Infectious diseases are a `major threat` to many important crops for the food secutiry of many regions arround the world.
 Over many years, around 60% of farmers in Ecuador have reported pre-harvest losses due to infectious agents such as fungi and bacteria, in crops like banana, cacao and potato.
-This project is an effort to develop an early disease detector as a *proof of concept*, using publicly available datasets of maize, a very well known species.
+Outbreaks of infection could endager the country's economy and cause many people to loose their jobs.
+This project is an effort to develop an `early plant disease detector` as a *proof of concept*, using [publicly available datasets of maize](https://data.mendeley.com/datasets/tywbtsjrjv/1), a very well known species.
+In the future, we plan to expand this project to cover serveral

 ### Markdown